 Below is the revised version which was made from stripped 2.5mm twin+earth (around 75cm length) and you’ll notice that I had to cut 2 lengths in order to get a 3rd insulated conductor (the neutral/blue serving as the earth).

-I’ve opted to place two of these filters in the Shack – simply to ascertain how effective they are at taming noisy electrics inside the Shack as well as outside.
-In tests, I was able to see noise from my laptop’s PSU when plugged into the socket to the left of the filter but not when in the same socket as the radio’s PSU.
+During tests, I learnt quite a bit from my various appliances and what I has assumed to be “clean” devices.
+In the diagram below, I was able to see noise from my laptop’s PSU when plugged into the socket to the left of the filter but not when in the same socket as the radio’s PSU.

 I therefore assumed that the mains wiring was being used as an aerial – so decided to fit another filter straight after the consumer unit.
 The diagram below is simplified somewhat: There are actually 5 more sockets (and about 4m of wiring) between the 2 filters.
 As I originally said in a previous draft of this page: “Half of the fun is the experimentation” 🙂

-A few terminal-blocks allow for simple connection to the mains feed and this will be placed under the desk in due course.
+A few terminal-blocks allow for simple connection to the mains feed.
 The usual caveats about mains voltage and licking live terminals should be applied here – I am not a Doctor.
 Like most “chokes” (and baluns), it can be a bit fiddly to wind but is otherwise a simple project until you get to the mains supply so refer to your “How to Ham for Dummies” guide for what to do when you’re out of your comfort zone.

 The Science Bit – have a look at M0NWK’s article for a comparison of “before and after” waterfall images from his IC-7300 based on his location/QRM situation.